zolocapricorn/Color-Histogram-by-Python/README.md

 # Color-Histogram-by-Python
-This code is a part of image recognition that's use image extraction is color histogram
+This code is a part of image recognition that's use image extraction is color histogram.